SNOO vs. Sleep Positioners

 Positioning babies on their backs for sleep is the most important thing parents can do to reduce the risk of infant sleep death.
 Traditional infant sleep positioners—like baby nests, pillow loungers, and crib wedges—sound like they are designed to help do just that, but the truth is, traditional infant sleep positioners actually raise a baby’s risk of suffocation.

 However, unlike these dangerous products, SNOO features a one-of-a-kind swaddle that clips into the bassinet to keep little ones sleeping safely on their backs.
-And this groundbreaking sleep positioning innovation earned SNOO De Novo classification from the Food and Drug Administration (FDA)!
+And this groundbreaking sleep positioning innovation earned SNOO De Novo authorization from the Food and Drug Administration (FDA)!
 Here’s what you need to know about sleep positioners, SNOO, and your baby’s safe sleep.
 (For important safety information visit www.happiestbaby.com/fda)

 Are sleep positioners safe for infants?